eljeko/confluent-platform-e2e-opentelemetry-with-outbox-debezium-connector-mongodb/README.md

 **`OTEL_INSTRUMENTATION_KAFKA_ENABLED` to false**

-Disables default implementation of telemetry for kafka client (used by connect to produce and consume) this is needed to have E2E tracing otherwise a new tracing will be created.
+Disables default implementation of telemetry for kafka client (used by connect to produce and consume) this is needed to have E2E tracing otherwise a new traceid will be created.

 **Connector config**

-This interceptor will preserve and propagate the tracing context for E2E tracin in place of the default present in OTEL
+This interceptor will preserve and propagate the tracing context for E2E tracin in place of the default present in OTEL (the lib is downloade by the script `release-lib.sh`)

 `"producer.interceptor.classes":"io.debezium.tracing.DebeziumTracingProducerInterceptor"`